-Meet two grantees of the Disaster Recovery Network at GlobalGiving.
+Meet two grantees of the Disaster Recovery Team at GlobalGiving.
 They’re bringing essential services to Rohingya refugees who are facing dismal conditions in camps with little hope of returning home.

 The end of August marks one year since more than 700,000 Rohingya people from Western Myanmar were violently cast from their homes and from their country.
 Facing coordinated, systematic, and brutal military attacks, hundreds of thousands of Rohingya families fled into Bangladesh.
 The Kutupalong settlement in Cox’s Bazar formed almost overnight.